asbjornenge/ee.js/Readme.md

 # ee.js

 It's not that the world needs yet another JavaScript event emitter, but they are fun to write, and this one comes with a few differentiating features.
-It's also tiny and works without any dependency on the browser or other libraries.
+It's also works without any dependency on the browser or other libraries.

 * Handlers can be turned off by name, fn, or both.
 * Duplicate handlers with the same name and fn are ignored.